codess-aus/PL-900/Bus_value.md

 Build a Dashboard using **Power Bl** by connecting your SharePoint list to Power Bl and analyzing your inventory data. power Bl takes business data and allows you to display it in ways that makes the most sense to users.
 Power Bl allows you to create reports and dashboards that analyze data and provide insights in an understandable manner.

+Power Bl allows you to create visuals and reports to better understand your data.
 You should use Power Bl to create reports and dashboards that analyze raw data and provide insights in an understandable manner.

 You should recommend Power Bl to create reports that analyze critical business operations.